cloudmesh/classes/docs/source/i524/2017/technologies.rst

     Java applications.
 It supports single and multimode deployment, which will help with large, dataset or CPU.
-AppScale allows to deploy app in thee main mode i.e. dev/test, production and customize deployment.  :cite:`www-apscale-deployment`
+AppScale allows to deploy app in thee main mode i.e. dev/test, production and customize deployment.  :cite:`www-appscale-deployment`

 82. Red Hat OpenShift

-    OpenShift was launched as a PaaS (Platform as a Service) by Red Hat in the Red Hat Summit, 2011 :cite:`www-paas`.
+    OpenShift was launched as a PaaS (Platform as a Service) by Red Hat in the Red Hat Summit, 2011 :cite:`www-paas-openshift`.
     It is a cloud application development and hosting platform that envisages shifting of the developer's focus to development by automating the management and scaling of applications